mfidakar/mf24-website/content/authors/admin/_index.md

 Prior to joining Emory, I served as a Senior Teaching Assistant at Ghazni University, where I taught courses in Introduction to Development Theory, Public Economics, History of Economic Thoughts, Probability & Statistics, and Microeconomics to undergraduate students.
 My teaching career at Ghazni University began in 2014, and I was selected to lead the university's research center in 2020.

 As I step Outside work, photography enables me to have "a closer look" at the beauty of nature.
-I also enjoy playing soccer with friends in Atlanta.
+I also enjoy gardening and playing soccer.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/fidakar_cv.pdf" "newtab" >}}curriculum vitae{{</staticref >}}.